net2cn/RNN-for-Joint-NLU/README.md

 ## Run
 `python run.py --train_path "the train dataset you used to train" --test_path "the test dataset you want to use"`

+## Known issue
+Model trained on GPU cannot be used on a pure CPU environment.

 ## Result